Ferratauris/hugo/content/en/linux/lpic-1/17-locating-binaries.md

 ---
-title: "17 Locating Binaries"
+title: "17 Locating files or binaries"
 date: 2022-01-04T20:37:06+02:00
-description: "Where are the binaries for commands stored?"
+description: "How do we search for things in the linux command line?"
 draft: false
 enableToc: false
 enableTocContent: false